huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Gets the position of the specified overlay layer.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns {x, y}: the layer's pixel coordinates
+   :returns: the layer's pixel coordinates
+   :rtype: object (``{x, y}``)

 .. js:function:: overlay.setPosition(x, y, layer)

    Sets the position of the specified overlay layer.

-   :param number x: the pixel x coordinate
+   :param x: the pixel x coordinate
+   :type x: number
-   :param number y: the pixel y coordinate
+   :param y: the pixel y coordinate
+   :type y: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setPosition(x, y)

    This is an overloaded function.
 Sets the position of all active overlay layers.
 Layers that have not been used yet will not have their position changed.

-   :param number x: the pixel x coordinate
+   :param x: the pixel x coordinate
+   :type x: number
-   :param number y: the pixel y coordinate
+   :param y: the pixel y coordinate
+   :type y: number

 .. js:function:: overlay.move(deltaX, deltaY, layer)

    Moves the specified overlay layer.

-   :param number deltaX: the number of pixels to move horizontally
+   :param deltaX: the number of pixels to move horizontally
+   :type deltaX: number
-   :param number deltaY: the number of pixels to move vertically
+   :param deltaY: the number of pixels to move vertically
+   :type deltaY: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.move(deltaX, deltaY)

    This is an overloaded function.
 Moves all active overlay layers.
 Layers that have not been used yet will not have their position changed.

-   :param number deltaX: the number of pixels to move horizontally
+   :param deltaX: the number of pixels to move horizontally
+   :type deltaX: number
-   :param number deltaY: the number of pixels to move vertically
+   :param deltaY: the number of pixels to move vertically
+   :type deltaY: number

 .. js:function:: overlay.addText(text, x, y, color = "#000000", size = 12, layer = 0)

    Adds a text item to the specified overlay layer.
 Text can be additionally formatted with a `limited set of HTML tags <https://doc.qt.io/qt-5/richtext-html-subset.html#supported-tags>`_.
 Note that only text can be displayed, so text decoration like underlines or table borders will not appear.

-   :param string text: the text to display
+   :param text: the text to display
+   :type text: string
-   :param number x: the x pixel coordinate of the text (relative to the layer's position)
+   :param x: the x pixel coordinate of the text (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the text (relative to the layer's position)
+   :param y: the y pixel coordinate of the text (relative to the layer's position)
+   :type y: number
-   :param string color: the color of the text.
+   :param color: the color of the text.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to black.
+   :type color: string
-   :param number size: the font size of the text.
+   :param size: the font size of the text.
 Defaults to 12.
+   :type size: number
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 .. js:function:: overlay.addRect(x, y, width, height, borderColor = "#000000", fillColor = "", rounding = 0, layer = 0)

    Adds a rectangle outline item to the specified overlay layer.

-   :param number x: the x pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
+   :param x: the x pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
+   :param y: the y pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
+   :type y: number
-   :param number width: the pixel width of the rectangle
+   :param width: the pixel width of the rectangle
+   :type width: number
-   :param number height: the pixel height of the rectangle
+   :param height: the pixel height of the rectangle
+   :type height: number
-   :param string borderColor: the color of the rectangle's border.
+   :param borderColor: the color of the rectangle's border.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to black.
+   :type borderColor: string
-   :param string fillColor: the color of the area enclosed by the rectangle.
+   :param fillColor: the color of the area enclosed by the rectangle.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to transparent.
+   :type fillColor: string
-   :param number rounding: the percent degree the corners will be rounded. ``0`` is rectangular, ``100`` is elliptical.
+   :param rounding: the percent degree the corners will be rounded. ``0`` is rectangular, ``100`` is elliptical.
 Defaults to ``0``
+   :type rounding: number
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 .. js:function:: overlay.addPath(coords, borderColor = "#000000", fillColor = "", layer = 0)

    Draws a straight path on the specified layer by connecting the coordinate pairs in ``coords``.
 The area enclosed by the path can be colored in, and will follow the `"odd-even" fill rule <https://doc.qt.io/qt-5/qt.html#FillRule-enum>`_.

-   :param array coords: array of pixel coordinates to connect to create the path.
+   :param coords: array of pixel coordinates to connect to create the path.
 Each element of the array should be an array containing an x and y pixel coordinate
+   :type coords: array
-   :param string borderColor: the color of the path.
+   :param borderColor: the color of the path.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to black.
+   :type borderColor: string
-   :param string fillColor: the color of the area enclosed by the path.
+   :param fillColor: the color of the area enclosed by the path.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to transparent.
+   :type fillColor: string
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 .. js:function:: overlay.addPath(xCoords, yCoords, borderColor = "#000000", fillColor = "", layer = 0)

    This is an overloaded function.
 Draws a straight path on the specified layer by connecting the coordinates at (``xCoords``, ``yCoords``).
 The area enclosed by the path can be colored in, and will follow the `"odd-even" fill rule <https://doc.qt.io/qt-5/qt.html#FillRule-enum>`_.

-   :param array xCoords: array of x pixel coordinates to connect to create the path
+   :param xCoords: array of x pixel coordinates to connect to create the path
+   :type xCoords: array
-   :param array yCoords: array of y pixel coordinates to connect to create the path
+   :param yCoords: array of y pixel coordinates to connect to create the path
+   :type yCoords: array
-   :param string borderColor: the color of the path.
+   :param borderColor: the color of the path.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to black.
+   :type borderColor: string
-   :param string fillColor: the color of the area enclosed by the path.
+   :param fillColor: the color of the area enclosed by the path.
 Can be specified as ``"#RRGGBB"`` or ``"#AARRGGBB"``.
 Defaults to transparent.
+   :type fillColor: string
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 .. js:function:: overlay.addImage(x, y, filepath, layer = 0, useCache = true)

    Adds an image item to the specified overlay layer.

-   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type y: number
-   :param string filepath: the image's filepath
+   :param filepath: the image's filepath
+   :type filepath: string
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :param boolean useCache: whether the image should be saved/loaded using the cache.
+   :param useCache: whether the image should be saved/loaded using the cache.
 Defaults to ``true``.
 Reading images from a file is slow.
 Setting ``useCache`` to ``true`` will save the image to memory so that the next time the filepath is encountered the image can be loaded from memory rather than the file.
+   :type useCache: boolean

 .. js:function:: overlay.createImage(x, y, filepath, width = -1, height = -1, xOffset = 0, yOffset = 0, hScale = 1, vScale = 1, paletteId = -1, setTransparency = false, layer = 0, useCache = true)

    Creates an image item on the specified overlay layer.
 This differs from ``overlay.addImage`` by allowing the new image to be a transformation of the image file.

-   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type y: number
-   :param string filepath: the image's filepath
+   :param filepath: the image's filepath
+   :type filepath: string
-   :param number width: the width in pixels of the area to read in the image.
+   :param width: the width in pixels of the area to read in the image.
 If ``-1``, use the full width of the original image.
 Defaults to ``-1``
+   :type width: number
-   :param number height: the height in pixels of the area to read in the image.
+   :param height: the height in pixels of the area to read in the image.
 If ``-1``, use the full height of the original image.
 Defaults to ``-1``
+   :type height: number
-   :param number xOffset: the x pixel coordinate on the original image where data should be read from.
+   :param xOffset: the x pixel coordinate on the original image where data should be read from.
 Defaults to ``0``
+   :type xOffset: number
-   :param number yOffset: the y pixel coordinate on the original image where data should be read from.
+   :param yOffset: the y pixel coordinate on the original image where data should be read from.
 Defaults to ``0``
+   :type yOffset: number
-   :param number hScale: the horizontal scale for the image.
+   :param hScale: the horizontal scale for the image.
 Negative values will be a horizontal flip of the original image.
 Defaults to ``1``
+   :type hScale: number
-   :param number vScale: the vertical scale for the image.
+   :param vScale: the vertical scale for the image.
 Negative values will be a vertical flip of the original image.
 Defaults to ``1``
+   :type vScale: number
-   :param number paletteId: the id of which currently loaded tileset palette to use for the image.
+   :param paletteId: the id of which currently loaded tileset palette to use for the image.
 If ``-1``, use the original image's palette.
 Defaults to ``-1``
+   :type paletteId: number
-   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+   :param setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
 Defaults to ``false``
+   :type setTransparency: boolean
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :param boolean useCache: whether the image should be saved/loaded using the cache.
+   :param useCache: whether the image should be saved/loaded using the cache.
 Defaults to ``true``.
 Reading images from a file is slow.
 Setting ``useCache`` to ``true`` will save the image to memory so that the next time the filepath is encountered the image can be loaded from memory rather than the file.
+   :type useCache: boolean

 .. js:function:: overlay.addTileImage(x, y, tileId, xflip, yflip, palette, setTransparency = false, layer = 0)

    Creates an image of a tile on the specified overlay layer.

-   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type y: number
-   :param number tileId: tile value for the image
+   :param tileId: tile value for the image
+   :type tileId: number
-   :param boolean xflip: whether the tile image is flipped horizontally
+   :param xflip: whether the tile image is flipped horizontally
+   :type xflip: boolean
-   :param boolean yflip: whether the tile image is flipped vertically
+   :param yflip: whether the tile image is flipped vertically
+   :type yflip: boolean
-   :param number palette: palette number for the tile image
+   :param palette: palette number for the tile image
+   :type palette: number
-   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+   :param setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
 Defaults to ``false``
+   :type setTransparency: boolean
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 .. js:function:: overlay.addTileImage(x, y, tile, setTransparency = false, layer = 0)

    Creates an image of a tile on the specified overlay layer.
 This is an overloaded function that takes a single tile as a JavaScript object instead of each of the tile's properties individually.

-   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type y: number
-   :param {tileId,xflip,yflip,palette} tile: the tile to create an image of
+   :param tile: the tile to create an image of. ``tile`` is an object with the properties ``{tileId, xflip, yflip, palette}``
+   :type tile: object
-   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+   :param setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
 Defaults to ``false``
+   :type setTransparency: boolean
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 .. js:function:: overlay.addMetatileImage(x, y, metatileId, setTransparency = false, layer = 0)

    Creates an image of a metatile on the specified overlay layer.

-   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type x: number
-   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :type y: number
-   :param number metatileId: id of the metatile to create an image of
+   :param metatileId: id of the metatile to create an image of
+   :type metatileId: number
-   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+   :param setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
 Defaults to ``false``
+   :type setTransparency: boolean
-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number

 Settings Functions